allouis/lamport-ots/README.md

 Any cryptograph hash function can be used to implement the scheme.
 Signatures using large hash functions are understood so far to be "quantum resistant"

+## ⚠ Warning ⚠

+The lamport one-time signature scheme uses 50% of your **private** key as the signature, this is why they are for one time use only.

+Do not use a single private key to sign more than once piece of data.

 ## Installation

 ### With `npm`